Congratulations on choosing to study at The International Travel College of New Zealand!

 You are most welcome to bring these clothes with you from home or instead you can purchase them here when you arrive from any store you like.
 You can see examples of acceptable clothing here on page 2 of the Stationery List.

-Don’t forget to read the Useful Information for International Students document (see link below) and visit the NauMai NZ website for details NZ weather and other types of clothing you should pack in your suitcase.
+Don’t forget to read the Useful Information for International Students document (see link below) and visit here for details on the weather in NZ and other things you should pack in your suitcase.

 Appropriate travel/medical Insurance is a compulsory requirement for all international students in New Zealand and must be valid for the length of your student visa as well as cover your travel to and from NZ (if you are not already here).
 We work with a great company here in NZ who offer a competitively priced student insurance: Orbit Protect.
 They offer two policies: Orbit Prime and Orbit Lite, both of which are acceptable.
 One of the many benefits of purchasing insurance from a NZ company is that they do not charge an ‘excess’ fee for medical expenses, so for example, if you pay $60 to see a Doctor you can claim the full $60 back.